Some remarks on hypergraph matching and the F\"{u}redi-Kahn-Seymour conjecture: Proof of Corollary

 which concludes the proof of property (A2).

 Finally, for property (A1), we need to show that $h(k+1) \leq h(k)$; by (\ref{sa0}), it suffices to show that $1 - h(k) (k-1) \leq h(k)$, which holds since $h(k) \geq 1/k$. \end{proof}

-\begin{proposition} The function $h = h_{\infty}$ satisfies properties (A1)--(A3). \end{proposition} \begin{proof} For any value $k$, we have $h_{\infty}(k) = \lim_{r \rightarrow \infty} h_r(k)$, since the sum defining $h_{\infty}(k)$ is an alternating series whose terms decrease monotonically.
-Properties (A1)--(A3) are closed-set conditions (they are defined in terms of non-strict inequalities); since each $h_r(k)$ individually satisfies Properties (A1)--(A3), their limit also satisfies the properties. \end{proof}
+\begin{proposition} The function $h = h_{\infty}$ satisfies properties (A1)--(A3). \end{proposition} \begin{proof} For any value $k$, the sum defining $h_{\infty}(k)$ is an alternating series whose terms decrease monotonically, hence $h_{\infty}(k) = \lim_{r \rightarrow \infty} h_r(k)$.
+Properties (A1)--(A3) are defined in terms of non-strict inequalities; since each $h_r(k)$ individually satisfies these properties, by continuity their limit satisfies them as well. \end{proof}

 Propositions~\ref{maincor11} and \ref{maincor12}, combined with Theorem~\ref{result2}, imply Corollary~\ref{maincor1} parts (1) and (2).
 To show Corollary~\ref{maincor1} part (3), observe that $\tilde h_{\infty}(k) \leq h_{\infty}(k)$ for all $k$.